ccao-data/model-sales-val/README.md

 ## Outlier Types

 In order to be flagged as on outlier type, the property needs to be a statistical price outlier.
+A statistical outlier is a sale price that is some number of standard deviations outside a grouping of similar properties (eg. township, class, time frame).
 However, there are also special flags that combine with the statistical outlier type, these sales *should* be more likely to be non-arms length sales than the regular price outlier sales.
 Examples of these special flags are:
-- **Family Sale**: The last name matches between the buyer and the seller
+- **PTAX flag**: The PTAX-203 form is required to be filled out for an Illinois Real Estate Transfer Declaration for non-residential property over $1 million and/or as required by Illinois Department of Revenue.
+If there are certain fields filled out on this form, we mark the sale with a ptax flag.
 - **Non-person sale**: We flag a keyword that suggests the sale involves a legal entity (industrial buyer, bank, real estate firm, construction, etc)
 - **Flip Sale**: The owner of the home owned the property for less than 1 year
 - **Anomaly**: Our isolation forest statistical outlier algorithm flagged the sale